jonkelleyatrackspace/ops_api/README.md

     # tags: test, staging
     # http_method: get
     # lock: False
-    # -- jojo --
+    # -- config --

 Fields:

-  - **description**: information about what a script does
+  - **description**: information about what an extension does
     - format: description: [*text*]
-  - **param**: specifies a parameter to the script, will be passed in as environment params, with the name in all caps.
+  - **param**: specifies a parameter to the extension, will be passed in as environment params, with the name in all caps.
 One per line.
     - format: param: *name* [- *description*]
   - **filtered_params**: specifies a list of parameters that you have already specified, but want to ensure that the values are not logged.
     - format: filtered_params: item1 [,item2]
-  - **tags**: specifies a list of tags that you want displayed when querying opsapi about scripts.
+  - **tags**: specifies a list of tags that you want displayed when querying opsapi about extensions.
     - format: tags: item1 [,item2]
-  - **http_method**: specifies the http method the script should respond to.
+  - **http_method**: specifies the http method the extension should respond to.
     - format: http_method: get
     - allowed_values: get|put|post|delete
     - default: post